wcmc-its/ReCiter/README.md

 ## Eclipse Setup for ReCiter
 1. If it is not already installed, install Eclipse IDE for Java developers, available for download at http://eclipse.org/downloads/
-2. Create a folder in your local development directory and name it "ReCiter"
+2. Create a folder in your local development directory and name it "ReCiter".
-3. Download a zip version of ReCiter and unzip it to your local "ReCiter" folder
+3. Use the Download ZIP button (on the right side of this page) to download the ReCiter project.
+Unzip it to the "ReCiter" folder that you created in the previous step.
 4. Determine whether the build automation tool Maven is installed on your computer by opening a terminal window and typing:<br>
 	mvn --version<br>
    If Maven is installed on your machine you will see information on your installed version, for example:<br>